phpMv/ubiquity/docs/http/response.rst

 Cache
 -----
-Forcing the disabling of the browser cache
+Forcing the disabling of the browser cache:

 .. code-block:: php